nathank00/SPORTS/README.md

 * (deactivate at any time by running 'deactivate')
 * Run 'pip install -r requirements.txt'  to install all necessary packages

+*** The use of a VPN (Virtual Private Network) located somewhere outside the Continental US is recommended, as the US appears to be a red-flagged zone for repeated API queries ***

 # Manual Order of Operations